gunthercox/ChatterBot/docs/large-language-models.rst

 because in general it allows us to offload processing of other complex tasks, there is likely a strong use case here.

-Both interestingly and continently, ChatterBot's existing architecture used for its logic adapters is already very similar to approaches used to provide additional tools to LLMs.
-The Model Context Protocol (MCP) supported by a `range of MCP server implementations <https://github.com/punkpeye/awesome-mcp-servers?tab=readme-ov-file#what-is-mcp>`_ currently seems like a strong candidate for this.
+Both interestingly and conveniently, ChatterBot's existing architecture used for its logic adapters is already very similar to approaches used to provide additional tools to LLMs.
+The Model Context Protocol (:term:`MCP`) supported by a `range of MCP server implementations <https://github.com/punkpeye/awesome-mcp-servers?tab=readme-ov-file#what-is-mcp>`_ currently seems like a strong candidate for this.